kordless/swarm-ghost/README.md

 Now let's push the build to Giant Swarm!

-	docker push registry.giantswarm.io/$(swarm user)/ghost

-Finally, we tell Giant Swarm to bring up the project on their service:

 	swarm up --var=username=$(swarm user)

 We can check if it's running by doing a: